 As noted earlier, this work is neither the first nor is it likely to be the last of its kind.
 Throughout the report, a number of limitations to the approach and the participating models have been highlighted.
-Studies such as the one presented here would benefit from further research and model development and this section suggests several productive paths to pursue.
+Studies such as the one presented here would benefit from further research and model development and this section suggests some of the more productive paths to pursue.